Festering Remnants of Brahminic segregation

 Take the recent case of Jothikumaran of Indian Hockey Federation.
 Money is offered deliberately to this person and the reporters, the audience along with them, are expecting him to refuse it.
 This stretches the thread of morality to the extreme.
 I am not trying to pass judgement on whether Jothikumaran has committed such commissions in the past or not.
 But in this specific case, not many people in his position would have come out clean, when someone insists on them taking a bribe for committing a ‘not-so-harmful’ crime.

-The purpose of investigative journalism should be to investigate and expose ‘crimes’ that have ‘occured’ or are in the process of ‘occuring’.
+The purpose of investigative journalism should be to investigate and expose ‘crimes’ that have ‘occurred’ or are in the process of ‘occurring’.
 It is not to tease and induce a person to commit an error and then trash him for that.

 Before commissioning a sting operation, the editor has to ask himself a few questions: